Nonresident Alien – Honorarium and UPPS No. 03.04.06

 04.02 The Payroll and Tax Compliance Office may provide the NRA with the following forms for completion, if applicable:

 a.
 Foreign National Information form, which

 requires a foreign address; and

 b.
 IRS Form 8233 - Exemption From Withholding on Compensation for Independent Personal Services of a NRA, the application for Tax Treaty Exemption.

-04.03 The NRA must meet with Tax Compliance while on campus and must provide the following documents:
+04.03 The NRA should meet with the Payroll and Tax Compliance Office while on campus or provide requested forms electronically along with the following documents:

 a. an original unexpired passport, with photograph;